egXcoder/Study-Repository/oop/solid/o/readme.md

 ## 🚀 Why is it Useful?

-- **Stability** → Once a class works and is tested, you don’t risk introducing bugs by modifying it every time a new requirement comes up.
+- Once a class works and is tested, you don’t risk introducing bugs by modifying it every time a new requirement comes up.  (stability)
-- **Extensibility** → You can add new features by adding new classes or extending behavior, not by hacking existing ones.
+- You can add new features by adding new classes or extending behavior, not by hacking existing ones.  (extensibility)
-- **Scalability** → Keeps the codebase cleaner as requirements grow, instead of one God-class with endless `if/else`.
+- Keeps the codebase cleaner as requirements grow, instead of one God-class with endless `if/else`. (maintainability)

 ---